monjegroup/p7-dimer/README.md

-**Description:** This repository contains files used to perform analysis of dynamics and interactions involved in the formation of hepatitis C dimers in the presence of a lipid membrane.
+**Description:** This repository contains files used to perform analysis of dynamics and interactions involved in the formation of p7 dimers in the presence of a lipid membrane; this viral protein from Hepatitic C is known to interfer with lipid metabolism & storage.

-Most of the resulting files are raw data files, which can then be used for statistical analysis and to make plots for reporting.
-A few have statistical analysis/plotting already factored into the scripts.
-Please consider these files as templates - first read through to understand what each command does, then edit to fit your individual needs.
+Analysis output produces raw time series to be further processed for statistical analysis and comparative plots.
+These files may be used as templates, please read the comments carefuly and edit according to your system(s) needs.

-**Resulting publication:**  Campbell, O., Dahhan, D., & Monje, V. (2025).
-Role of Lipids in Mediating Protein-Protein Interactions during Dimer Assembly.
-In preparation.
+**Associated publication:**  Campbell, O., Dahhan, D., & Monje, V. (2025).
+Lipid-driven alignment and binding of p7 dimers in early oligomer assembly. (submitted; bioRxiv/2025/659606)